scott-guthridge/pylibvna/docs/source/cal-examples.rst

 One-Port Reflect Only with Measured Standards
 ---------------------------------------------

-Create the calibration from measurements of imperfect standards that have been measured on a more trusted instrument, loading the S-parameters of each standard from a file.
+Calibrate the VNA from measurements of short, open and load standards using measured values of the standards.

 .. literalinclude:: ../../examples/1x1m-calibrate.py
    :language: python